avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 Once that is complete, the next step is to add the release to our GitHub

 1. navigate to our [GitHub releases page](https://github.com/avaya-dux/neo-css-library/releases)
-2. click: "Draft a new release" (top right corner)
+2. make sure that you have merged any changes resulting from all previous steps into `main`
-3. choose tag (or create a new tag on publish), using format `vX.X.X`
+3. click: "Draft a new release" (top right corner)
-4. target `main` branch
+4. choose tag (or create a new tag on publish), using format `vX.X.X`
-5. add title using format: "v0.2.0 (Jan 18th 2022)"
+5. target `main` branch
-6. click: "Auto-generate release notes"
+6. add title using format: "v0.2.0 (Jan 18th 2022)"
-7. from the root of the `neo-npm-package` folder (`neo-css-library/neo-npm-package`), run `npm pack`
+7. click: "Auto-generate release notes"
-8. attach the binary generated from the "pack" (tgz file)
+8. attach the binary generated from when you ran `npm pack` above (tgz file)
 9. click: "Publish release"

 ### add documentation to the Design Portal